uttkarshsharma/GoogleChromePolicyRemover/README.md

+# GoogleChromePolicyRemover
-# Chrome Policy Remover for Windows
+## Chrome Policy Remover for Windows

 **Version**: 1.0
 **Date**: 21 May 2022